 A urinary antigen does exist to aid the clinician in diagnosing cases of S. pneumonia and carries a sensitivity of 80% and a specificity of 97%.
 However, the usefulness in children is debatable due to many children being carriers of S. pneumonia.

-The first dose of antibiotic should be given as quickly as possible after the definitive diagnosis.
+The first dose of antibiotics should be given as quickly as possible after the definitive diagnosis.
 The ACEP policy statement gives a level B recommendation that there is not enough evidence to establish a benefit in mortality or morbidity from starting the antibiotics in less than 4, 6, or 8 hours.
 The ACEP clinical policy also notes that there is not enough evidence to determine if there is a benefit in morbidity or mortality from antibiotics being administered within any specific time course but recommends to begin antibiotics as soon as the diagnosis is made.
+Patients with complicated pneumonia having parapneumonic effusion may need a tube thoracostomy and if it further progresses to empyema and is resistant to drainage by tube thoracostomy then decortication is required with video-assisted thoracoscopic surgery (VATS).

 There are two vaccines commonly used for S. pneumoniae.
 The pneumococcal polysaccharide vaccine, PPSV23, and the pneumococcal conjugate vaccine, PCV13.
 In immunocompetent individuals, five doses of PCV13 are recommended during infancy and childhood.
 A repeat dose of PCV13 at age 65 is recommended followed by a dose of PSV23 one year later.
 In randomized control trials, PCV13 was shown to prevent the first episode of vaccine-serotype pneumococcal pneumonia.
 Although these vaccines have made great strides in decreasing S. pneumoniae pneumonia, there a number of serotypes not included in these vaccines.
 Although between the two vaccines the most prevalent serotypes are covered, there are approximately 90 serotypes in total and the vaccine will not foster immunity in all serotypes.
 Finally, it has been shown that influenza vaccination has a strong association with better outcomes and a decreased rate of pneumonia.